 The City of Reno, in conjunction with other jurisdictions, agencies, and individuals developed a 10 year action plan, Housing for All, to address homelessness in our community.
 The plan addresses how we as a community can meet the needs of the entire homeless population while also focusing specific activities on the needs of the chronically homeless.
 In 2011 the plan was updated and accomplishments of the original plan were identified.

 The City of Reno serves as the lead agency for the Community Assistance Center (CAC) through a Cooperative Agreement with Washoe County and the City of Sparks.
 The CAC serves as a one stop shop resource for individuals and families experiencing homelessness.
 Three emergency shelters as well as numerous social service agencies provide services at the CAC.
-The City of Reno is the recipient of several donations and grants, including the Emergency Solutions Grant (ESG) which facilitates operation of the shelters.
+The City of Reno is the recipient of several donations and grants.

 The City of Reno also provides limited re-housing assistance to eligible individuals and families staying in shelter.